villano-lab/ntransporter/cross_sections/README.md

 `NT_XX` is an expanded version of `NT_XS` that performs calculations for multiple material/group number combinations within a single `SuperSim` instance.

 > [!CAUTION]
 > The results of cross section calculations in `Geant4` depend on the order in which values are calculated, meaning that if multiple material/grouping calculations are performed in the same instance of `SuperSim`, as is done by `NT_XX`, the results will change depending on the order of arguments.
+Use of this executable is not recommended.
 See [Issue #2](https://github.com/villano-lab/ntransporter/issues/2)

 Call signature: